felonwan/Intuitive_Inference-to-Rule-based_Reasoning/README.md

 Inspired by the distinct performances and responding styles between answering '9.11 or 9.9, which is bigger?'  and 'which is bigger, 9.11 or 9.9?', we checked the LLMs' capacity of Intuitive Inference and Rule-based Reasoning.
 We systematically examined possible factors, and found interesting results ...

 ## Introduction
 As a reasonable answering style, LLMs usually first state the key answer clearly and then give reasoning details, especially for a realative simple question.
 We termed **Intuitive Inference** (II) as the directly given conclusion of a question at the start of the answer without a prepositive process of logic/rule-based reasoning.
 While the **Rule-based Reasoning** (RR) is detailed and recalled related rules, e.g., Chain of thought (CoT).
-Incorrect descriptions in both II and RR can be called **Hallucination**.
+Incorrect descriptions in both II and RR can be called **Hallucination**, thus termed as intuitive hallucinations and reasoning hallucinations.
+They interacts ...

 ## Results
 ## Combined Intuitive Inference and Rule-based Reasoning
 Intuitive inference and rule-based reasoning are always combined in many generated answers of LLM.
-For gpt-4o, the 'first conclusion, then explanation' pattern is common.
+For gpt-4o, the 'first conclusion, then explanation' pattern is the common answer style.

 ![Screenshot from 2024-07-23 13-38-25](https://github.com/user-attachments/assets/598f0404-bd60-4fe5-82df-0211ca82a9cb)

-The following figure shows two different response patterns of gpt-4-turbo.
-The left one always just answer with intuitive conclusion, while serveral round in right shows the combined II and RR.
-The differences of answering patterns determined by the description order of the question.
+However, we should note the pattern is not the default of all LLMs.
+The following figure showed two different response patterns of gpt-4-turbo.
+The left one always just answer with intuitive conclusion, while serveral rounds in right show the combined II and RR.
+The differences of answering patterns seems determined by the description order of the question.

 ![image](https://github.com/user-attachments/assets/83425386-274d-46dc-800c-9ddbcc15023c)